DjangoGirls/tutorial/django_models/README.md

 So we will need `publish` method.

-Since we already know what we want to achieve, we can start modelling it in Django!
+Since we already know what we want to achieve, we can start modeling it in Django!

 ## Django model

 Knowing what an object is, we can create a Django model for our blog post.

-A model in Django is a special kind of object - it is saved in the `database` (database we created in the __Database__ chapter).
+A model in Django is a special kind of object - it is saved in the `database`.
+You can think of model in a database as of a spreadsheet with columns and rows.

 ### Creating an application